 Aside from choosing your device notch type, this is where you can adjust the width, height, and position of the edge lighting so it aligns properly with your phone’s hole punch camera cutout.

 Edge Style; lets you choose the style of edge lighting.
-No need to talk much here, and go ahead and play with the different options shown to you.
+No need to talk much here, just go ahead and play with the different options shown to you.

-We have other options such as Edge color amount, Edges speed and Edge thickness.
-So just set all those up the way you want them, and don’t forget to save your settings before leaving the page.
+We have other options such as Edge color amount, Edges speed, Edge thickness, etc. So just set all those up the way you want them, and don’t forget to save your settings before leaving the page.

-Setting up LED notifications on Infinix S5 & Tecno Camon 12 Air – Step Six
+Setting up LED notifications on Infinix S5, Note 7 and Hot 9 – Step Six

-Now by right, i’m supposed to end this tutorial section here, but just for the sake of those who still want more customization, go back to the app’s homepage and click on the option that says “Extra Widgets“.
+Now by right, this is where this very tutorial section should have best be ended, but just for the sake of those who still want more customization, go back to the app’s homepage and click on the option that says “Extra Widgets“.

 Display clock; lets you show either a digital or analogue clock widget as a form of always-on display.
 You can choose from different clock faces or styles, and even set the clock behavior to your choice.